 Research is critical to the development of sound criminal justice policy, as well as to the development of advanced technologies that support the work of law enforcement agencies.
-Sound evaluations of methods and existing OJP grant programs are necessary to ensure the wise expenditure of taxpayer dollars.
+Sound evaluations of methods and existing Office of Justice Programs (OJP) grant programs are necessary to ensure the wise expenditure of taxpayer dollars.
 As the research, development, and evaluation agency of the Department of Justice, the National Institute of Justice is dedicated to improving knowledge and understanding of crime and justice issues through science.
 NIJ provides objective and independent knowledge and tools to reduce crime and promote justice, particularly at the state and local levels.

 Research and OJP's Offices and Bureaus

 The OJP includes multiple offices and bureaus that either directly support research, statistics, and evaluation, or regularly use this information to support programming, training, and related activities.

 National Institute of Justice

 Office of Juvenile Justice and Delinquency Prevention

 Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking

 The Bureau of Justice Statistics (BJS) is the primary statistical agency of the U.S. Department of Justice.
 BJS collects, analyzes, publishes, and disseminates information on crime, criminal offenders, victims of crime, and the operation of justice systems at all levels of government.
 Impartial, timely, and accurate statistical data are essential to guide and inform federal, state, and local policymaking on crime and the administration of justice and to improve the quality of and access to information used for decision making.
 The BJS website provides every publication released by BJS since 1995, with downloadable datasets and spreadsheets, online analytic capabilities, and graphical presentations.